heptarch/heptarch.github.io/drafts/demon.md

 piping leaned forward, as if bowing.
 The ball grew larger and a constellation of twelve teardrops appeared around it, dancing, Susan thought, like angels on the head of a pin.
-But then the teardrops lengthened inward into spikes, and cruelly pierced the ball at its corners; Susan gasped.
+But then the teardrops lengthened inward into spikes, cruelly piercing the ball through its corners, and Susan gasped.
-The spikes pushed through to the opposite side, and the whole figure convulsed, dancing into new, more elaborate patchworks.
-The ball was swallowed up by its assailants.
+The spikes pushed through to the opposite side, and the whole figure convulsed, dancing into new, more elaborate patchworks as the ball was swallowed up by its assailants.

 A devilish shape, she concluded, grinning, and switched it off.